JNR Class DF50

-The Class DF50 (DF50形) is a class of Bo-Bo-Bo wheel arrangement diesel-electric locomotives operated by Japanese National Railways (JNR) in Japan from 1957 until 1983.
+The Class DF50 (DF50形) is a class of Bo-Bo-Bo wheel arrangement diesel–electric locomotives operated by Japanese National Railways (JNR) in Japan from 1957 until 1983.

 Variants

 DF50-0

 The first batch of 65 locomotives was built between 1957 and 1962 with Sulzer 8-cylinder 8LDA25A 1,060 hp diesel engines.
 Production was shared between Kisha Seizō, Mitsubishi, and Nippon Sharyō.

 DF50-500

-A later batch of 73 locomotives was built between 1958 and 1963 with MAN V6-cylinder V22/30 1,200 hp diesel engines.
+A later batch of 73 locomotives was built between 1958 and 1963 with MAN V6 V22/30 1,200 hp diesel engines.
 Production was shared between Hitachi, Kawasaki, and Toshiba.

 Operations

 Class DF50 locomotives were intended for use on both passenger and freight services, and included a steam generator for train heating.
 They operated on the following lines, including use hauling "Blue Train" sleeping car services.